garvitchittora/garvitchittora-SGR-2/README.md

         7)
-         	a) This function is used when a user hover over the element with id "developer" it changes css of element whose id is "profile" and according to width also it changes the css .
+         	a) This function is used when a user hover over the element with id "developer" it changes css of element whose id is "profile" and according to width of the document also it changes the css .

 		b) The hover() method specifies two functions to run when the mouse pointer hovers over the selected elements , syntax $(selector).hover(inFunction,outFunction) .
 When cursor is hovered over element with